 Boreal Waters is committed to uplifting work that strengthens Opportunity, Resilience, and Belonging across our region through our Community Opportunity Fund.
 The Transformation Grant supports efforts that don’t just respond to immediate needs, but shift the conditions that create them.
 These grants help organizations address root causes, build cross-sector partnerships, and expand long-term systems of equity and connection.

-$100,000 per year, for up to three years
+Up to $100,000 per year, for up to three years

 Funding beyond year one is contingent on ongoing progress and mutual agreement on next steps.